dafacto/moneyforsomething/_chapters/17_crypto.md

 ## In conclusion...

-My recommendation for anyone deciding to invest in cryptocurrencies to follow the high-level approach outlined in this book, and try your very best to not get pulled into the multitude of near irresistible forces — from behavioral finance errors, to YouTube “influencers”, to experts in timing the market cycles" — that will, probabilistically, result in the loss of your money.
+My suggestion for anyone deciding to invest in cryptocurrencies is to follow the high-level approach outlined in this book, and try your very best to not get pulled into the multitude of near irresistible forces — from behavioral finance errors, to YouTube “influencers”, to experts in timing the market cycles" — that will, probabilistically, result in the loss of your money.

 (It you would be interested in a separate guide on how to operate on crypto networks, please drop me a note on the contact page.)